idaholab/moose/framework/doc/content/examples/ex02_kernel.md

   # Overview
-This example builds on [Example 1](/wiki/MooseExamples/Example_01) and introduces how to create a custom`Kernel, which is the mechanism for adding custom physics into `MOOSE`.
+This example builds on Example 1 and introduces how to create a custom `Kernel`, which is the mechanism for adding custom physics into `MOOSE`.

 # Problem Statement